Newtown (NSW)

 Newtown has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 34 such projects that could potentially impact this area.
-Notable among these are the NSW Health Infrastructure Program - Inner West, Royal Prince Alfred Hospital Redevelopment, University of Sydney Campus Transformation, and Landcom Camperdown Mixed-Use Development.
-The following list provides more details about those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 34 projects that could impact the area.
+Key projects include NSW Health Infrastructure Program - Inner West, Royal Prince Alfred Hospital Redevelopment, University of Sydney Campus Transformation, and Landcom Camperdown Mixed-Use Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.